JeffW12345/Golang-Scottish-Stamp-Duty-Calculator/README.md

 POSSIBLE AVENUES FOR FUTURE DEVELOPMENT
 =======================================

-- May get input from a user by a console or from localhost web page.
 - Web scraping https://revenue.scot/taxes/land-buildings-transaction-tax/residential-property#residential%20property%20rates%20and%20bands to check that the app's bands reflect what's shown there.
 - Adding functionality to cater for other taxes - maybe Stamp Duty for other parts of the UK.
 - Using a decimal library to avoid rounding errors.